 Think about what additional coverage is important to you when comparing different Medicare Advantage plans.
 The best way to compare Medicare plans is to use a plan comparison tool like the one offered by Insurify.
 However, before you start comparing, you should first start with your needs.
 Make a list of your needs, preferences, medications and budget.
 Being clear about what you want from your Medicare plan will make it easier to choose among its many options.

 Are you ready to compare your Medicare Advantage plan options?
 If so, there are a few things you should know before you start.
-Talk to a licensed insurance agent In fact, 96 percent of Medicare beneficiaries have access to a Medicare Advantage prescription drug plan (MA-PD) with no monthly premium, 1 Most Medicare Advantage plans include prescription drug coverage, and some plans may even cover things like routine dental services, hearing care.
+Talk to a licensed insurance agent In fact, 96 percent of Medicare beneficiaries have access to a Medicare Advantage prescription drug plan (MA-PD) with no monthly premium.
+Most Medicare Advantage plans include prescription drug coverage, and some plans may even cover things like routine dental services, hearing care.
 So how can you find the right plan for your needs with all those options?
-You can narrow down your options by comparing plan benefits, types, costs, and star ratings, 2 And if you don't want to wait, you can compare your plan options online now.
+You can narrow down your options by comparing plan benefits, types, costs, and star ratings.

+And if you don't want to wait, you can compare your plan options online now.
 Finding the right Medicare Advantage plan that fits your needs will depend on the types of health coverage you want, your budget, and the availability of plans where you live.
 All other things being equal, Part C plans that offer more benefits may have higher premiums than plans with fewer benefits.
 Common benefits offered by some Medicare Advantage plans include coverage for dental, vision, hearing, prescription drug, and fitness programs such as SilverSneakers.
 All Medicare Advantage plans are sold by private insurance companies.

 These companies can set their own premiums, deductibles, and other costs, all of which may affect the plan quotes available to you.
 There are several types of Medicare Advantage plans.
 The most common types of plans are Health Maintenance Organization (HMO) plans, Preferred Provider Organization (PPO) plans, private pay-per-service (PFFS) plans, and Special Needs Plans (SNP).
 Each type of plan has different network rules that can affect which medical providers you can use, how you receive your care, and how much it will cost you.

+As mentioned above, there are several different types of Medicare Advantage plans you can consider.
+The plan options available to you may vary and may include more or less than the plans listed below.
+A Medicare Advantage Health Maintenance Organization (HMO) plan is a type of health plan that generally uses a local network of doctors, healthcare providers, and hospitals.
 With an HMO plan, you are generally limited to a local network of providers for care that will be covered by your plan.
 You are also generally required to choose a primary care physician (PCP) from your local plan's network.
 Your plan may require you to get a referral from your PCP before you visit a specialist for additional care.